MiltosTsir/luxury-sales-data-analysis/README.md

 The following checks and transformations were applied:

 1. **Duplicate Check:**
    Used conditional formatting and COUNTIF to identify duplicate `order_id` values.
 2. **Missing Values:**
    Verified completeness using Excel formulas to flag empty or invalid fields.
 3. **Sales Calculation Validation:**
    Confirmed that `sales_amount = unit_price * quantity * (1 - discount)`.
 4. **Outlier Detection:**
    Flagged `unit_price` values greater than 10,000 as potential outliers.
 5. **Data Consistency:**
    Checked for valid region-country combinations (e.g., “France” → “Europe”).

 ---

 ## Analysis and Dashboard
-The data was analyzed using **Pivot Tables** and **Charts** in Excel.
+The data was analyzed using **Pivot Tables**, **Slicers**, and **Charts** in Excel.
 Key analyses include:

-- **Sales by Region and Channel**
-  Identify which regions and sales channels generate the highest revenue.
+- **Sales by Region and Channel** — Identify which regions and sales channels generate the highest revenue.
-- **Top Products and Brands by Revenue**
-  Determine best-selling categories and brand performance.
+- **Top Products and Brands by Revenue** — Determine best-selling categories and brand performance.
-- **Monthly Sales Trends**
-  Track seasonal fluctuations in total sales volume.
+- **Monthly Sales Trends** — Track seasonal fluctuations in total sales volume.
-- **Average Discount by Channel**
-  Compare pricing and discounting strategies across sales channels.
+- **Average Discount by Channel** — Compare pricing and discounting strategies across sales channels.
-- **Customer Order Frequency**
-  Identify loyal and repeat customers.
+- **Customer Order Frequency** — Identify loyal and repeat customers.

 ---